Holder Golf and the USGA

 What this means for the average golfer:

-For most golfers who are just out playing to have some fun, this shouldn't mean anything; but because of this ruling, the Reset 01 Putter and the Original Holder Golf Putter Grip cannot be “legally” used in USGA sanctioned play.
-If that matters to you and/or your playing partners then choose any of the other putter styles Holder Golf offers.
+If you are a golfer who is not competing in USGA events, but who is simply out playing to have some fun, this ruling may not affect you; but because of this ruling, the Reset 01 Putter and the Original Holder Golf Putter Grip cannot be “legally” used in USGA sanctioned play.
+We understand that for many, that is important, so if that is the case for you, then choose any of the other putter styles Holder Golf offers.
 All of which conform to the rules as written.

 The competitive advantage gained by our putters is not derived from the shape of the head or curve of the original grip, but from the flat lie (with heads specifically designed for peak performance with that lie angle) in combination with the properly aligned square profile of the grip.
 That lie angle and the square profile grip absolutely do conform to all USGA and R&A rules.